 All IDST students must identify a faculty advisor who, in the absence of a department and a director of undergraduate studies, will serve as their mentor on course selections, career planning, graduate work, and advanced study.
 The Advisory Board strongly discourages double majors in the IDST program, since focused study in one field is considered sufficient for advancement.
 In the past, students have designed majors in such varied fields as medieval studies, food studies, arts management, medical geography, healthcare policy, medical humanities, cultural studies, behavioral finance, computational physics and ethnobotany.

 Students must have a grade point average of at least 3.0 and at least 45 hours left before graduation (approximately three semesters of coursework).
 The degree program consists of eight courses, which must be chosen from at least three departments (with a maximum of four courses from any one department) and which must be appropriate for juniors and seniors majoring in those departments.
 The courses should form a coherent major to which the student is able to assign a title.
 Additionally, students are encouraged to select electives and General Education courses that complement the eight courses chosen for the major.

 Students interested in pursuing an IDST major should contact James Thompson, Associate Dean for Undergraduate Curricula and the Interdisciplinary Studies Program Director, with a draft proposal and preliminary course list.
 Students are strongly encouraged to utilize the Historical Course Record when designing their course list, to ensure all their preliminary courses are readily available.

-IDST proposals take the form of a narrative, in about 2 single-spaced pages in length, with three sections.
+IDST proposals take the form of a narrative, roughly two single-spaced pages in length, with three sections.
 The first section explains how you became engaged in this area and why other conventional majors won’t suit your needs.
-The second part, the largest, explains in some detail the 8 courses that make up your major, and how they form a coherent course of study.
+The second section, the largest, explains in some detail the eight courses that make up your major, and how they form a coherent course of study.
 The last section explains what you hope to do with these skills upon graduation.